elastic/kibana/rfcs/text/0016_ols_phase_1.md

 This is a very simplistic approach, and probably not an architecture that we want to encourage or support long-term.

+### 5.2.4 Pass down preflight objects

+Any client wrapper could fetch the object/s on its own and pass that down to the repository in an `options` field (preflightObject/s?) so the repository can reuse that result if it's defined, instead of initiating an entire additional preflight check.
+That resolves our problem without much additional complexity.
+Of course we don't want consumers (mis)using this field, we can either mark it as `@internal` or we could explore creating a separate "internal SOC" interface that is only meant to be used by the SOC wrappers.

 # 6. Adoption strategy